 - Arbitration remains an option if the grievance is unresolved after grievance mediation.

-- All grievance mediation proceedings are without prejudice and precedence and are confidential between the parties, unless otherwise agreed.
+- All grievance mediation proceedings are without prejudice and precedence and are confidential between the parties, unless the parties agree otherwise.

 Why it works: